 A law firm you can trust when your health is on the line

 Like all employees in the state of Illinois, hospital workers are entitled to workers' compensation when they are hurt on the job.
 That includes 100 percent of the cost of all reasonable and necessary medical treatment for your injury, as well as partial replacement of your lost wages if you can't work or need to take on a "light duty" position due to your injury.

 Getting the benefits you need after a work accident, though, can be a challenging process.
-That's why you need Schweickert & Ganassin, LLP on your side.
+That's why you need Schweickert Ganassin Krzak Rundio, LLP on your side.
 Our attorneys know the law in Illinois and have extensive experience guiding injured healthcare professionals through the workers' compensation process.
 Contact us today to schedule your free consultation with an experienced hospital accident attorney.